lionheart/pinboard.py/README.rst

 .. code:: pycon

    >>> response = pb.tags.get(parse_response=False)
    >>> response
    <addinfourl at 4396047680 whose fp = <socket._fileobject object at 0x105f79850>>
    >>> response.read()
    ... your tags ...

-Pinboard.py maps 1-1 to the Pinboard API (e.g., pb.one.two.three() will
-send a request to “https://api.pinboard.in/v1/one/two/three”).
-For more information on other methods and usage, please read the `Pinboard API documentation <https://pinboard.in/api/>`__.
+Pinboard.py maps one-to-one with the Pinboard API (e.g., ``pb.one.two.three()`` will send a request to “https://api.pinboard.in/v1/one/two/three”).
+For more information on other methods and usage, please refer to the `Pinboard API documentation <https://pinboard.in/api/>`__.

 One more note–you might have noticed that there is no “title” attribute for bookmarks.
-This has been done since the Pinboard API calls titles “descriptions” and descriptions “extended” (and this was done to stay consistent with the Delicious API, way back in the day).
-In order to keep things minimally confusing, this library sticks to how Pinboard names these fields.
+I promise you, there’s a good reason for this!
+This has been done since the Pinboard API calls titles “descriptions” and descriptions “extended” (which, interestingly, was done to stay consistent with the Delicious API, which the Pinboard API was modeled after).
+In order to keep things minimally confusing, this library sticks to how the Pinboard API names these fields.
 Just remember–“description” means “title” and “extended” means “description”.

 Command Line
 ------------